 Umar Hameed 4:40

-…why would somebody want that?
+I got the car like, we have no idea.
+We wound up producing a concert in the gentleman's backyard, which obviously could hold the audience that he had.
+And one of the requirements was they wanted all yellow m&ms. And I was like Got it?
+Why would somebody want that.
 And we were fortunate enough to learn that they pay attention to the details, which I loved.
-I was like, you know, so in your life, in your sales, in no matter what you do, if you don’t pay attention to the details, there’s no shot that you’re going to get to the big stuff.
+I was like, you know, so in your life, in your sales in no matter what you do, if you don't pay attention to the details, there's no shot that you're going to get to the big stuff.
+So literally.

-Absolutely!
-So before we get into the subject we’re talking about, I’ll just share a story to I think this is what we might be doing today, is one of the best events that I went to back when, you know, the tech industry was like, uh, pouring money to make things happen.
+So before we get into the subject we're talking about, I'll just share a story to I think this is what we might be doing today is one of the best events that I went to back when, you know, the tech industry was like, pouring money to make things happen.
 I went to this event at Camp Pendleton.
 And so we got bused into Camp Pendleton on the beach.
-And when they’re like, Okay, what are we doing here for this event, and all of a sudden, you start hearing Wagner and these marine assault vehicles, amphibious vehicles come out of the sea and come on to the beach, and we got a chance to kind of take a look at those, they had a great barbecue and that’s an entertainment, they had Hollow Notes for, like maybe 500 people being entertained by Hollow Notes, so that was like the best event ever.
-And so let’s get into mindset.
-So sales is probably the best profession in the world, that you can be highly educated or you can be just somebody that’s not gone to high school and still be a rock star at it, because it’s all about mindset.
+And when they're like, Okay, what are we doing here for this event, and all of a sudden, you start hearing Wagner and these marine assault vehicles, amphibious vehicles come out of the sea and come on to the beach, and we got a chance to kind of take a look at those.
+They had a great barbecue.
+And that's an entertainment, they had holiday notes for, like maybe 500 people being entertained by Holland.
+Oh, so that was like the best event ever.
+And so let's get into mindset.
+So sales is probably the best profession in the world, that you can be highly educated or you can be just somebody that's not gone to high school and still be a rock star at it.
+Because it's all about mindset.
 How do you mastered the techniques?
 And how do you connect with people is more important than how smart you are?

 Steve Nudelberg 6:18

 Well, to start out with, you have to understand the rules of the game.
-Yes, the game for sales is that you’re going to deal with a lot of rejection.
-I was with my friend, Dana Cavalea, who used to be the strength coach for the Yankees.
-I was with him this morning and we talked about it’s about percentages that you’re out of every 10 at bats, Derek Jeter is going to fail seven out of those 10 times.
+Yes, the game for sales is that you're going to deal with a lot of rejection.
+I was with my friend, Dana Cavalera, who used to be the strength coach for the Yankees.
+I was with him this morning.
+And we talked about it's about percentages that you're out of every 10. at bats, Derek Jeter is going to fail seven out of those 10 times.
 Understanding that he did not focus on the seven, he focused on the three wins, and celebrated those and did that repeatedly, is his absolute example of mindset, you have a choice, that you can have negative thoughts or positive thoughts.
-And most people are not good at building the defenses they need to ward off all the negative stuff that they’re dealing with.
+And most people are not good at building the defenses, they need to ward off all the negative stuff that they're dealing with.